EuracBiomedicalResearch/genomic_viewer/assets/genomicviewer-reference-manual.md

 <img src="GV_chr5_overview.png" alt="GV overview of chromosome 5 example genomic tracks" width="80%">

 From a quick look at the generated plot, a cluster of significant SNPs close to the right chromosome end appear from the GWAS data.
 It is worthy to take a close look.
 For this aim the user can employ the *drag and drop zoom bar* at the bottom of the plot.
-In this tutorial the coordinates of the region arounf the SNPs cluster were already saved as custom coordinates list and uploaded as default through the configuration file.
+In this tutorial the coordinates of the region around the SNPs cluster were already saved as custom coordinates list and uploaded as default through the configuration file.
 The user can access these coordinates form the from the *Load Coordinates* panel in the left sidebar.
 By clicking on the first entry in the list, the corresponding coordinates (relative to the gene SLC34A1) are passed to the tool and the *Insert Coordinates* panel will automatically update.